CR7sewey/e-commerce-api-nodejs/README.md

 previously generated token (bcs only contains id, name and role); also for now there is no a problem with req.user saved in the login, bcs in every route a the req.user is updated considering the token (authtentication!)

+#### createTokenUser in Utils

+- [] create a file in utils (createTokenUser)
+- [] setup a function that accepts user object and returns userToken object
+- [] export as default
+- [] setup all the correct imports/exports and refactor existing code